What is MetaTrader 4 and how do you use it?

 When you’re ready to place a trade, go to ‘tools’ and click ‘new order’.
 This will bring up the ‘order’ window.
 Alternatively, you can press F9 on your keyboard.

-Next, you’ll be presented with the order window.
+Once you’ve done that, you’ll be presented with the order window.

 While the order window can seem daunting at first, here’s a quick guide to all the components: